marnusw/date-fns-tz/README.md

 - [Overview](#overview)
 - [Time Zone Helpers](#time-zone-helpers)
-    - [`localTimeToUtc`](#localtimetoutc) - Get the UTC date/time from a date representing local time in a given time zone
+    - [`zonedTimeToUtc`](#localtimetoutc) - Get the UTC date/time from a date representing local time in a given time zone
-    - [`utcToLocalTime`](#utctolocaltime) - Get a date/time representing local time in a given time zone from the UTC date
+    - [`utcToZonedTime`](#utctolocaltime) - Get a date/time representing local time in a given time zone from the UTC date
 - [Time Zone Formatting](#time-zone-formatting)
     - [`format`](#format) - Extends `date-fns/format` with full time zone support
     - [`toDate`](#todate) - Can be used to create a zoned Date from a string containing an offset or IANA time zone